Tobias Wagner

-Tobias Wagner (born 26 March 1995) is an Austrian handball player for HC Erlangen and the Austrian national team.
+Tobias Wagner (born 26 March 1995) is an Austrian handball player for Partizan.
+He also represents the Austrian national team.

 He participated at the 2018 European Men's Handball Championship.

 In 2016 he won the ÖHB-Cup and the Handball Liga Austria with Handballclub Fivers Margareten.
 In 2016/2017 and in 2017/2018 he played for the German 2.
 Bundesliga club HBW Balingen-Weilstetten, before returning to the Austrian league.